 - Don’t settle for less – Your insurance company will always try to settle for less.
 Often your compensation won’t even cover your full medical expenses.
-That doesn’t even get into lost wages.
+That doesn’t even get into lost wages or your pain and suffering.
 Warshafsky Law Aggressive Advocates trial attorneys build cases to win so you get the compensation you deserve.

 Fatal Collisions: Liability After a Pedestrian/Vehicle Accident

 If a loved one was killed by a car, the driver responsible could be found 100% liable for all damages.
 Warshafsky Law has free initial consultation for those injured in pedestrian collisions.
 These case assessments are free and you pay nothing until you receive compensation.